 Generate KB skills at build time, don't parameterise them

-Type: note · Status: seedling · Tags: architecture
+Type: kb/types/note.md · Status: seedling · Tags: architecture

-Since indirection is costly in LLM instructions, KB skills should be generated from templates rather than parameterised with runtime variables.
+Since indirection is costly in LLM instructions, skills and instructions should be generated from templates rather than parameterised with runtime variables.

-Skills in kb/instructions/ hardcode paths dozens of times — in grep commands, script invocations, save targets.
-Making the KB reusable across projects requires these paths to vary.
-Two options:
+Skills hardcode paths dozens of times — in grep commands, script invocations, save targets.
+Making a KB reusable across projects requires these paths to vary.
+There are two ways to get that variability:

-Runtime variables — skills contain $CLAW_ROOT/notes/ and the LLM substitutes on every invocation.
-Adds interpretation overhead to every skill use, across every substitution site.
-Occasionally the LLM gets it wrong.
+Runtime variables — skills contain placeholders like $KB_ROOT/notes/ and the LLM substitutes on every invocation.
+This adds interpretation overhead to every skill use, across every substitution site.
+Occasionally the LLM gets it wrong — wrong root, wrong slash direction, missing suffix — and the error surfaces only when a tool call fails.

 Installation-specific inputs